hiskandaryps/formulir_backend_cc/README.md

 # Simple Formulir Back-end App!
-This repository is intended for the `BootCamp CC#1 GDSC Telkom University`
+This repository is intended as a resource for the `BootCamp CC#1 GDSC Telkom University`
 > GDSC Telkom University Core Team

 ## General